 Here are a few facts about chiropractic adjustments:

-Though the Greek word “chiro” means hand, adjustments and other procedures can also be performed using handheld instruments, blocks and other means
+Though the Greek word “chiro” means hand, adjustments and other procedures can also be performed using handheld instruments, blocks, and other means

 - Contrary to popular belief, chiropractic adjustments are not intended to treat diseases, symptoms or pain

-- Chiropractic adjustments are simply intended to help revive or improve your spine’s ability to deliver signals from the brain, move and function normally
+- Chiropractic adjustments are simply intended to help revive or improve your spine’s ability to deliver signals from the brain, move, and function normally

 - Chiropractic adjustments are usually quite pleasant and patients often feel the effects immediately

-- The effects include a pleasant sense of comfort, ease and well-being which is important, since repeated adjustments are often required
+- The effects include a pleasant sense of comfort, ease, and well-being which is important since repeated adjustments are often required

 Just like any other health care profession, there are a number of chiropractic techniques.
-After a thorough examination, the chiropractic therapist will suggest a specific technique to rejuvenate you spine, reduce interference and disruptions in your nervous system and improve the spinal or muscular biomechanics.
+After a thorough examination, the chiropractic therapist will suggest a specific technique to rejuvenate your spine, reduce interference and disruptions in your nervous system and improve the spinal or muscular biomechanics.

 However, the technique may be modified or changed, based on your personal preferences and any physical limitations: